haligonda/haligonda.github.io/_posts/2021-6-05-Kelly-Criterion.md

 categories: [Epistemics, Misc]
 ---

-*I made a tool that allows you to optimally size your bets/investments, utilizing the Kelly criterion.*
+*I made a tool that tries to help you to optimally size your bets/investments, utilizing the Kelly criterion.*

 Adding to the list of dope things that have come out of [Bell Labs](https://en.wikipedia.org/wiki/Bell_Labs ) is the Kelly criterion -- an equation for optimal bet sizing.
 You are playing a game with probability $$p$$ of winning $$x$$ dollars and probability $$1-p$$ of losing $$y$$ dollars.
 The Kelly criterion tells you how much of your wealth you should bet such that, in expectation, you will maximize returns over the long run.